 HL7 Batch Protocol

-Messages for this profile may be sent as part of a batch, is permitted for ELR251R2_BATCH – ID Message Profile and should be used as described in this guide.
+The PHLabReport-Batch profile is used where Batch messaging is implemented.
 The frequencies of batch transmissions are left to specific implementations.
 Batches may be sent more often if the message size or resource requirements dictate.
+Acknowledgement methods for batch messaging are beyond the scope of this document. .
+The reader is directed to HL7 Version 2.7.1, Chapter 2 Section 2.10.3 HL7 batch protocol for further guidance